sumit-ai-ml/ZERO-YOLO/README.md

 1. Check the "Common Problems" section above
 2. Look for error messages in the terminal
 3. Create an issue on our GitHub page
-4. Contact us for support
+4. Contact us for support: supa@di.ku.dk

 ## Tips and Tricks 💡
 - Keep your images organized in the `data/input` folder